zche0245/zche0245_9103_MajoProject/README.md

 ```
 ### Defining Line Properties
 In the initial team file, most line properties were predefined.
 I made many changes here by introducing global variables for line thickness, length, drawing grayscale, and the number of iterations in the drawing loop.
 It helps me to bring in Audio values to those values easily.

+*Add the audio analyzer values inside the line property values*
 ```
   // Adjust line properties based on audio data strokeweightBase = 3 * (1 + 4 * (lowFreq / 300) * (lowFreq / 300) * (lowFreq / 300));